 Do you use a smoker?

 We sometimes use a smoker when we are working the hives.
 We breed our bees to be very gentle and quiet and therefore do not need to use a smoker very much.
 The purpose of the smoker is to first mask the pheromones that bees use to communicate with one another.
-Secondly, it stimulates a forest fire.
+Secondly, it simulates a forest fire.
 The bee will go into the hive when they smell the smoke and eat lots of honey.
 With full stomachs they will flee the hive, well prepared to build a new comb elsewhere, should the need arise.
 After a meal bees are calm, which allows the beekeepers to do their job without being stung too many times.